-Claudia Tapia described that FRAND was developed to guarantee a balance of interests between innovators and implementers.
+Dr. Claudia Tapia described that FRAND was developed to guarantee a balance of interests between innovators and implementers.
 There is a process in place for the development of standards or to make any change to the IPR policy.
-In both cases, the standard development organization needs to follow the principles established by the World Trade Organization (WTO) for the standardization processes.
+In both cases, the standard development organisation needs to follow the principles established by the World Trade Organisation (WTO) for the standardisation processes.

 She concluded that there is robust data that should be looked at before carrying out any kind of intervention.

 Prof. Manderieux then focused on the initiatives of the European Commission, indicating that they also involve competition matters.

 4. Do you find any benefits among the initiatives of the European Commission?